nikitavoloboev/data/databases/blockchain/solana.md

 - [Solana Tutorial - Create Your Own Token and NFT (2021)](https://www.youtube.com/watch?v=L4WWQzOBNIg)
 - [How to Anchor: An introduction to the Anchor Framework (2021)](https://www.youtube.com/watch?v=FmdPAwsqJC4)
 - [Sonar](https://sonar.watch/) - Track your Yield Farming and Liquidity Pool performance on Solana blockchain.
+- [Atrix](https://www.atrix.finance/) - Serum AMM that allows you to easily create liquidity pools and farms.